WESTERN CANADA HOCKEY EXPOSURE CAMP MAY 12-14, 2023 TSUUT'INA NATION, ALBERTA

 There are currently no players playing in the SIJHL that have made NCAA Division 1 commitments.
 However, in the past few years, the SIJHL has had players commit to NCAA Division 3, ACAC, BCIHL and ACHA.

 The SIJHL does not have a Bantam Draft and does not have a protected player list.
 Players playing on the Canadian teams come from Western Canada and Eastern Ontario.
 Many teams have a large number of local players.
 Players playing on the American team mostly come from the Northern States.
-This a great league for players that may have been overlooked in Midget and are looking to play Junior A hockey.
+This a great league for players that may have been overlooked in U18 and are looking to play Junior A hockey.

 Battlefords North Stars